KevinJDexter/realmoir-old/README.md

 swap between information based on what is clicked.

 TO-DO:
-[ ] Create foundation for Characters
-[ ] Create a webpage that will display Character information [ ] Load character page with correct information based on argument passed
+[X, ] Create foundation for Characters (Multiple steps.
+Should iron this out a bit more) [ ] Create a webpage that will display Character information [ ] Load character page with correct information based on argument passed